 Week 1: The Circle Exercise

-On Friday I entered a classroom for the first time in almost a year.
-An art teacher rarely travels light.
+On Friday March 10th 2021 I entered a classroom for the first time in almost a year.
+An art teacher rarely travels light, now I was a gardener too.
 Punto was piled high.
 On the passenger seat my sprong kept lengths of willow from rolling on top of me.
-In the boot compost and pots, seeds, wellies, spuds, bones, books, ink, charcoal, paper, carved spoons, and a face mask.
+In the boot was compost and pots, seeds, wellies, spuds, bones, books and ink, charcoal, paper, carved spoons, and a face mask.

 ‘Where do seeds come from?’
 I asked.